Consortium targets frontotemporal lobar degeneration research.

 Funding will be provided through NIH’s National Institute on Aging (NIA) and National Institute of Neurological Disorders and Stroke (NINDS) and is more than $63 million over five years to the Mayo Clinic and the University of California, San Francisco (UCSF).
 ALLFTD is funded by NIH grant number U19AG063911.

 The primary goal for the consortium is to prepare for clinical trials by helping researchers better understand the FTLD disease process by finding improved methods for accurately identifying participants with FTLD and for measuring disease progression.
-Specifically, the consortium aims to find the best biomarkers, such as MRI neuroimaging, to track disease burden and develop ways to calculate, and predict risk of worsening symptoms.
+Specifically, the consortium aims to find the best biomarkers, such as MRI neuroimaging, to track disease burden and develop ways to calculate and predict the risk of worsening symptoms.

 “This unified approach is another example of collaborative NIH efforts meant to speed up discovery in a very challenging research area and make measurable progress against a devastating group of diseases,” said NIA Director Richard J. Hodes, M.D.
 “The discoveries made in FTLD could also help with finding treatments for other dementias, such as Alzheimer’s disease.”